 - approved by the Food and Drug Administration (FDA).
-(That is, the FDA has approved the drug for the diagnosis or condition for which it is being prescribed.) - - or supported by certain reference books.
-(These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.)
+(That is, the FDA has approved the drug for the diagnosis or condition for which it is being prescribed.) - - or supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.